iterative/dvc.org/static/docs/commands-reference/import-url.md

 The `etag` field in the DVC-file contains the [ETag](https://en.wikipedia.org/wiki/HTTP_ETag) recorded from the HTTP request.
-If the remote file changes, its ETag will be different, letting DVC know whether its necessary to download the it again.
+If the remote file changes, its ETag will be different, letting DVC know whether its necessary to download it again.

 > See [DVC-File Format](/doc/user-guide/dvc-file-format) for more details on the
 > text format above.